4glio/sasapps.io/content/pages/recruit-ts-dev.md

 ## Role Description

 This is a full-time remote role for a UK Based, SC cleared, Senior TypeScript Developer.
 The Senior TypeScript Developer will be responsible for developing and maintaining web applications and other bespoke interfaces on SAS platforms.
-This includes working on migration projects, modernising legacy applications, utilising the SASjs framework, and ensuring the best practices in TypeScript development and DevOps.
+This includes working on migration projects, modernising legacy applications, utilising the SASjs framework, and ensuring best practice in TypeScript development and DevOps.

 ## Qualifications

 * Strong proficiency in TypeScript and JavaScript
-* Experience with web application development and API integration
+* 5+ years experience with web application development
-* Familiarity with SAS development and migration projects
 * Proficient in DevOps practices and tools
 * Excellent problem-solving skills and attention to detail
-* Effective communication skills and ability to work in a remote team
+* Effective communication skills
-* Experience with legacy application modernisation is a plus
-* Bachelor's degree in Computer Science, Engineering, Mathematics, or a related field
+* Bachelor's degree in Computer Science, Engineering, Mathematics, or related field
 * UK Based
 * SC Clearance

+Please contact recruitment@4gl.io with the subject "I AM UK BASED" and the following info:

+ - Your hourly rate, in GBP
+ - A copy of your CV
+ - Link to your github (or equivalent) and linkedin profile